Skip to content

 The employee relations or human resources team needs to investigate misconduct by what company policy was violated, determining who is involved, who they need to interview and ensure that all information pertaining to an investigation is documented and stored in a secure location, preferably in a technology solution that is specifically built for employee relations case management and investigations.
 Documentation must include who was interviewed, dates and times of interviews, the questions asked and the interviewees responses to interview questions.
 Documentation must be thorough and consistent in all cases of misconduct so as to be defensible should a lawsuit be filed even years down the road.

-For gross misconduct, you may need to consider obtaining a third-part investigator or legal counsel to protect the organization and individuals involved from any repercussions or when cases of employee misconduct warrant expert legal advice or investigation.
+For gross misconduct, you may need to consider obtaining a third-party investigator or legal counsel to protect the organization and individuals involved from any repercussions or when cases of employee misconduct warrant expert legal advice or investigation.

 Forms of Employee Misconduct That Can Result in Termination